 On-Line Analytical Processing (OLAP) relies on the metaphor of a (high-dimensional) cube containing the data.
-For dimensions which are not structured hierarchically, the cube metaphor provides a good intuitive understanding of multidimensional data.
+For dimensions which are not structured hierarchically, the cube metaphor provides a good intuitive understanding of multi-dimensional data.
 But an essential feature of OLAP dimensions is that they are ordered hierarchally: days roll up into months, months into quarters and years, products into product groups and product lines.
 Often they are trees (simple hierarchies), but they may be any arbitrary partially ordered set (multiple hierarchy).
-In this setting, the cube metaphor which reflects the mathematical construction of a direct product of linear vector spaces is not the most natural way, since the hierarchies have to be forced into a flat linear form.
-Instead of listing the hierarchies on (one-dimensional) axes, we suggest to visualize them by line diagrams.
+In this setting, the cube metaphor is not the most natural approach, because it imitates the mathematical construction of a direct product of linear vector spaces which forces the hierarchies to be represented in a flat linear form.
+Instead of listing the hierarchies on (one-dimensional) axes, we suggest to visualize them by line diagrams which were created in order to represent hierarchical structures.
 By using nested line diagrams, arbitrary dimensions can be combined for ad hoc analysis.